NWebsec/Docs/source/nwebsec/Configuration.rst

 The NWebsec config section is declared, the module is loaded, custom http headers will be cleared, the NWebsec configuration directory is declared as a hidden segment, and an empty NWebsec configuration section is added.

 You'll probably notice that configuration is also added to the `<system.webserver>` section in order to load the NWebsec *httpHeaderModule* .
-If you're running on IIS 6 or in Classic Pipeline Mode you will have to do some manual changes to your web.config to load the module, see [IIS 6 or IIS 7 Classic Pipeline Mode
+If you're running on IIS 6 or in Classic Pipeline Mode you will have to do some manual changes to your web.config to load the module, see :ref:`classic-pipeline`.
-](#iis-6-or-iis-7-classic-pipeline-mode).

 The configuration schema gives you intellisense for all NWebsec configuration elements, so feel free to start of with the empty section and add the security headers you need.